Jump to

 8. Sales

 As long as there are humans living and breathing on this Earth, businesses will need Sales Representatives.
-Gone are the days of going door-to-door.
-Now there’s a rainbow of creative ways to sell.

-Your job won’t just entail calling random people on the phone.
 Many sales positions require you to partner with the company’s marketing team to develop pipelines for future growth and revenue, and create long-term sales plans.
-Consumers face sales calls all day long, so it’s important to strategize and identify a solid plan for customer acquisition.

 If you fancy yourself a tech-minded sales guru and are familiar with any popular CRM (customer relationship management) systems, then you’re more than qualified.